talosdigital/u-css/src/003-box-sizing/README.md

 1. [The CSS Box Model][1]
 2. [Box Sizing][2]

-> The estimation for this practice is: 1 hours.
+> The estimation for this practice is: 1 hour.

 ### To Do